cwbaker/forge/docs/getting-started/writing-buildfiles.md

 end
 ~~~

-### Preprocessor Macros
+### Per-Target Settings

+Some settings are available to be set on each target by passing fields with string keys in a dependency call.
+See the documentation for each target prototype for the exact settings that this is available for.

-Pre-processor macros are specified by settings the `defines` attribute of the dependencies call to for a `Cc` or `Cxx` target.
+For example pre-processor macros are specified by setting the `defines` attribute of the dependencies call to for a `Cc` or `Cxx` target.
 Consecutive calls are cumulative with each other and with defines specified in the settings.

 ~~~lua
 local version = ('%s'):format( os.date('%Y.%m.%d') );